Microformats: What They Are and How To Use Them

 Web 2.0 has its positive and its negative sides.
-Apart from tremendous technological improvements, provided by Ajax, semantically organized content and the growing popularity of RSS-Feeds, the term “Web 2.0” still hadn’t managed to assert itself as the renewed Web rather than a new revolutionary technology as it is mistakenly being called.
+Apart from tremendous technological improvements, provided by Ajax, semantically organized content and the growing popularity of RSS-Feeds, the term Web 2.0 still hadn’t managed to assert itself as the renewed Web rather than a new revolutionary technology as it is mistakenly being called.
+Here are the microformats.

 Consequence: many renewed techniques, which somehow seem to be related to the “new” Web, aren’t fully or properly understood.
 This results in public misunderstandings and keeps both developers and users away from the use (the improvement) of these techniques.

-One of the new terms on the horizon is Microformats (sometimes abbreviated µF or uF) - formats, which make it possible to create meta-content which can be not only read, but also understood by machines (which was the basic idea of Semantic Web2, which is not Web 2.0).
+One of the new terms on the horizon is Microformats (sometimes abbreviated µF or uF) - formats, which make it possible to create meta-content which can be not only read, but also understood by machines (which was the basic idea of Semantic Web, which is not Web 2.0).
 This post is supposed to give you an idea, what Microformats actually mean, which advantages they have and how you can use them to enrich your content and make it more visible and understandable for search engines.

 Things you should know

 - “With Microformats, you can send & publish things like events, business cards, and product reviews as meaningful XHTML that a person can read in a browser, but a program can import, index and remix as native data.”
 [Michael McCracken]

 - “Microformats are about using the standards we all know […] to convey as much semantic meaning as possible.
 They use current XHTML tags such as